shilangyu/AaC-pi/doc/documentation.md

   \frac{1}{\pi} = 12 \sum^\infty_{n=0} \frac{(-1)^n (6n)!
 (545140134n + 13591409)}{(3n)!(n!)^3 \left(640320\right)^{3n + \frac32}}
 $$

 We will use this algorithm as well.

+### Algorithm description

 To be usable, it has to be simplified and adjusted for iterative computation.
 The factorial that appears in the computation should preferably be eliminated since it is expensive to compute.
 The following simplified form will be used (which is the decomposition of the original formula):

 $$
   \pi = C \left(\sum^\infty_{n=0} \frac{M_n \cdot L_n}{X_n}\right)^{-1}